Joseph Hodges Choate: Honors and legacy

 He was awarded an honorary doctorate (LL.D.) by the University of Edinburgh in March 1900; another LL.D. from Yale University in October 1901, during celebrations for the bicentenary of the university; an honorary doctorate (D.C.L.) by the University of Oxford in June 1902; and an honorary degree by the University of St Andrews in October 1902.
+He was an elected member of both the American Academy of Arts and Sciences and the American Philosophical Society.

+Elihu Root, Theodore Roosevelt, and Francis Lynde Stetson delivered memorial addresses on January 19, 1918 before the Century Association, where Choate had been a member since 1858 and served as president 1911–1917.
+James Bryce and Charles W. Eliot sent letters and Arthur Balfour sent a cable message for the occasion.

 In 1919, two years after his death, members of the Harvard Club of New York City established the Joseph Hodges Choate Memorial Fellowship at Harvard University to commemorate his life and legacy.
 It is awarded each year to a student from the University of Cambridge on the recommendation of the Cambridge Vice-Chancellor for study in any Department of Harvard University.
-The Fellow resides in the Choate Suite in John Winthrop House and their name is recorded on a board in the House Dining Hall.